 Settings Description Maximum number of connections allowed Specifies the maximum number of project connections you can establish in GigaVUE-FM.
-Refresh interval for instance inventory (secs) Specifies the frequency for updating the state of cloud instances in OpenStack.
-Number of instances per V Series Node Specifies the maximum number of instances that can be assigned to the V Series node.
+Refresh interval for VM target selection inventory (secs) Specifies the frequency for updating the inventory of VMs in OpenStack.
+Refresh interval for fabric deployment inventory (secs) Specifies the frequency for updating the inventory of GigaVUE fabrics in OpenStack.
+Number of instances per V Series Node (applicable only for G-vTAP based connections) Specifies the maximum number of instances that can be assigned to the V Series node.
+Number of hypervisors per V Series Node (applicable only for OVS mirroring) Specifies the maximum number of hypervisors that can be assigned to the V Series node.
 Refresh interval for G-vTAP agent inventory (secs) Specifies the frequency for discovering the G-vTAP agents available in the project.
 This is applicable for G-vTAP agents only.
+G-vTAP Agent Tunnel Type Select a tunnel type for G-vTAP agent.